AEILEXE/FANS-C-A-Secure-FaceNet-Based-Facial-Verification-System-for-Senior-Citizen-Stipend-Distribution/README.md

 - **The watchdog runs automatically.** Do not run `watchdog.ps1` manually.
 It is managed by Task Scheduler and starts automatically 150 seconds after each boot (after the main startup task and FaceNet model load finish).
 To stop or reset it, use Windows Task Scheduler and look for the task named **FANS-C Watchdog**.

 - **Backup your `.env` file.** This file contains the `SECRET_KEY` and `EMBEDDING_ENCRYPTION_KEY`.
 If it is lost, encrypted face data cannot be read.
 Store a secure copy of this file off the server.

+- **FaceNet warmup makes startup slower.** A slower first startup after boot is normal.
+Give the system time to finish loading before deciding it failed.

 ---